Forgiven debt may be taxable by the IRS!

 Mineola, NY 11501

-If you believe that you have been harassed by aggressive debt collectors, The Law Firm of Vaughn and Weber is here to help!
+If you believe that you have been harassed by aggressive debt collectors, the Law Firm of Vaughn, Weber & Prakope, PLLC is here to help!
 Call (516) 858-2620 for a free consultation.
-We are located at 393 Jericho Turnpike, Suite 208, Mineola, NY 11501.

-You May Be Able To Settle Your Student Loan Debt
+You May Be Able To Settle Student Loans

 First, it really helps if the student loan you want to settle is a private student loan (not a government issued loan).